France–Lebanon relations

 France–Lebanon relations (Relations France-Liban; العلاقات الفرنسية اللبنانية) are the international relations between France and Lebanon.
-France, the previous administrative power, enjoys friendly relations with Lebanon and has often provided support to the Lebanese.
-The French language is widely spoken fluently throughout Lebanon and is taught as well as used as a medium of education in many Lebanese schools.
-Both nations are members of the Francophonie.
+France and Lebanon enjoy friendly relations, and France has often provided support to the Lebanese.
+Lebanon was a part of the French Mandate for Syria and the Lebanon prior to independence.
+The French language remains widely spoken throughout Lebanon, being taught as well as used as a medium education in many Lebanese schools, and both countries are members of the Francophonie.

 History

 Early Relations

 At the end of the 11th century, Lebanon became a part of the Frankish Crusader states, the north being incorporated into the County of Tripoli, the south into the Kingdom of Jerusalem.
 The Maronite Church, whose isolation had previously precluded contact with Rome, affirmed papal supremacy while keeping its own patriarch and liturgy.

 Despite the strong fortresses of the Crusaders, such as the Citadel of Tripoli, Beaufort Castle, Mseilha Fort, or the Sidon Sea Castle, a Muslim reconquest of Lebanon began, under the leadership of Egypt, with the fall of Beirut to the sultan Saladin in 1187.
 Mongol raids against the Bekaa valley were defeated.
 Lebanon became part of the Mamluk state of Egypt and Syria in the 1280s and ’90s and was divided between several provinces.

 In 1649, thanks to the successful mission of Archbishop Ishaq al-Shidrawi to the French court, the Maronites in Lebanon were placed under French protection and a French vice consulate established in Beirut.
 When in 1700 Maronite patriarch appealed to the French government to intervene on behalf of the Maronites of Lebanon, the ambassador to the Sublime Porte reminded the Ottoman government of France's protection and the Maronite patriarchs gained some independence from the Ottoman sultan.
 The success of the Lebanese Council of 1736 is also partially owed to the French Consol M. Martin who was able to pressure the local families not to involve themselves in the synod.

 In 1860, with Lebanon still under Ottoman rule, France intervened militarily in the civil conflict between Christians and Druze in Mount Lebanon, after Ottoman troops had been aiding local Druze and Muslim forces by either direct support or by disarming Christian forces.
 This French support, later joined by Austrian, British, Prussian and Russian support, led to the adoption of the Organic Regulation between 1860 and 1864, and the creation of the Mount Lebanon Mutasarrifate, providing more independence to the Maronites.

 The Mutasarrifate era, coinciding with the Nahda period, was characterized by the spread of Lebanese national consciousness, science and culture among the Lebanese, for many reasons, including: the spread of missions and schools in numerous villages, towns and cities, and the opening of two large universities that are still among the oldest and most prestigious universities in the Middle East: the Syrian Evangelical College, which became the American University of Beirut, and Saint Joseph University.